Marinduque: Geography

 Marinduque is considered as the geographical center of the Philippine archipelago by the Luzon Datum of 1911, the mother of all Philippine geodetic surveys.
 The province is a "heart-shaped" island with a total land area of 952.58 km2, situated between Tayabas Bay in the north and Sibuyan Sea to the south.
-It is separated from the Bondoc Peninsula in Quezon by the Mompong Pass.
+It is separated from the Bondoc Peninsula in Quezon by the Mongpong Pass.
 West of Marinduque is Tablas Strait, which separates it from Mindoro Island.

-Some of the smaller islands to the northeast are Polo Island, Maniwaya Island, and Mompong Island.
+Some of the smaller islands to the northeast are Polo Island, Maniwaya Island, and Mongpong Island.
 Southwest portion includes the Tres Reyes Islands and Elephant Island.

 The highest peak in Marinduque is Mount Malindig (formerly called Mt.
 Marlanga), a potentially active stratovolcano with an elevation of 1157 m above sea level, located at the southern tip of the island.